-The primary object of an adjournment motion is to bring the Lok Sabha’s attention to a recent issue of urgent public interest that has significant consequences and for which a motion or a resolution with adequate notice will be too late.
+The primary object of an Adjournment motion is to bring Lok Sabha’s attention to a recent issue of urgent public interest that has significant consequences and for which a motion or a resolution with adequate notice will be too late.

 FAQ About Adjournment Motion

 How many different types of motions are there in Parliament?

 The motions made by members to start debates on various topics fall into three types.
 Substantive motion, substitute motion, and subsidiary motion are the three types of motion.

 Adjournment motions are used for a variety of reasons, including to address pressing issues that require immediate attention, to allow for further discussion on a particular topic, or to provide a break from the proceedings.

 How is an Adjournment motion proposed?

 An Adjournment motion is typically proposed by a member of the legislative body and is subject to a vote.
 If a majority of members vote in favour of the motion, the house is adjourned.

 Can an Adjournment motion be opposed?